In this tutorial, we will show you how to use Docker to quickly and easily deploy an Nginx-based reverse proxy on your system.

 “.

-We will also set the “VIRTUAL_PORT
+We will also be setting the “VIRTUAL_PORT

-” variable to port 3001
+” variable to 3001

 Below is an example of what a Compose file will look like after adding the environment variables.